basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 will attempt to ensure that scheduler threads do not run out of work.
 To do so, the VM will take into account the frequency with which schedulers run out of work when making decisions about which schedulers should be assigned work.
-You can disable compaction of load by setting the `erlang.schedulers.compaction_of_load` setting to `false`.
+This option is enabled by default.
+You can disable it by setting the `erlang.schedulers.compaction_of_load` setting to `false`.

 The other option, utilization balancing, is disabled by default in favor of load balancing.
 When utilization balancing is enabled instead, the Erlang VM will strive to balance scheduler utilization as equally as possible between schedulers, without taking into account the frequency at which schedulers run out of work.
 You can enable utilization balancing by setting the `erlang.schedulers.utilization_balancing` setting to `true`.